MAdriaansens/Phylogeny_of_CPA/Step2_homology_search/README.md

  This script then outputs the .fasta file of CPA but only of the PF00999 HMMaligned sequences, this will be used later down the line in tree inference.

 **FL sequences of CPA and everything else:**
-In this directory a set of scripts is available for full length of the HMMalign and any set of .....
 [Fl of NhaB/NhaC/NhaD have no downstream application and are just made available as a resource.]

 _For how I retrieved full length of CPAs check: output/write_fl_cpa_seq_
+This was also used for secondary domain HMMalign and HMMscan.